shopware/docs/guides/hosting/performance/performance-tweaks.md

 ## Filesystem

 In a multi-app-server system, manage specific directories over a shared filesystem.
 This includes assets as well as theme files and private and public filesystems.
-The recommendation is an S3 compatible bucket instead of NFS shares or GCP backend.
+The recommendation is to use a S3 compatible bucket.

 [Read more](../infrastructure/filesystem.md)